LTUC/amman-dotnet-401d2/Curriculum/Class11/facilitator/README.md

 1. How to create an MVC application
 	- Start the Demo steps
 1. Share the MVCSetup steps with the students
+1. Deploy App to Azure!
+   - Have the students create an Azure Account.
+If this is their first time creating an account, they can utilize the 30 day free trial
+    - Right click on the project >> Select Publish >> follow the prompts to publish the site to Azure

 ## Lab Notes
 This lab requires that they use the System.IO content from class 03 to read in a .csv file, convert each line to a Person object and then load it into a list.
 They will then filter this list given the search criteria and send that data back to view.